Recommender Systems

 • look at how those users rated item \(i\)

-Good for many users, fewer items
+Good for many users, fewer items.

 1. Using item-item similarity: